open-telemetry/opentelemetry-specification/specification/metrics/api-user.md

 variables.
 It is up to the application author whether to use the global instance or not.

-### Metric calling conventions
+### Synchronous calling conventions

-The metrics API provides three semantically equivalent ways to capture measurements:
+The metrics API provides three semantically equivalent ways to capture measurements using synchronous instruments:

-- calling bound metric instruments
+- calling bound metric instruments, which have a pre-associated set of labels
-- calling unbound metric instruments with labels
+- calling unbound metric instruments, passing the associated set of labels directly
-- batch recording without a metric instrument
+- batch recording measurements for multiple instruments using a single set of labels.

 All three methods generate equivalent metric events, but offer varying degrees of performance and convenience.

-This section applies to calling conventions for counter, gauge, and measure instruments.

-As described above, metric events consist of an instrument, a set of labels, and a numerical value, plus associated context.
+As described above, metric events consist of an instrument definition, a set of labels, and a numerical value, plus associated context and resources.
 The performance of a metric API depends on the work done to enter a new measurement.
 One approach to reduce cost is to aggregate intermediate results in the SDK, so that subsequent events happening in the same collection period, for the same set of labels, combine into the same working memory.

-In this document, the term "aggregation" is used to describe the process of coalescing metric events for a complete set of labels, whereas "grouping" is used to describe further coalescing aggregate metric data into a reduced number of key dimensions.
-SDKs may be designed to perform aggregation and/or grouping in the process, with various trade-offs in terms of complexity and performance.

 #### Bound instrument calling convention